Iraq Fast Facts

 July 14, 1958 - King Faisal is killed in a coup led by Abdul Karim Kassem.

-October 1959 - A group, including Saddam Hussein, attacks the motorcade of Abdul Karim Kassem.
+October 1959 - A group, including Saddam Hussein, attacks the motorcade of Kassem.
 The assassination attempt fails and most of the attackers are killed.
 Hussein escapes and flees to Syria.

 February 1963 - Kassem is overthrown and executed.
 The Baath Party assumes control of the government.
 Hussein returns from Cairo, Egypt.
 The new Baath government is overthrown before the end of the year.

 July 17, 1968 - In a coup, Major General Ahmed Hassan al-Bakr of the Baath party becomes Iraq's new president.
-Saddam Hussein becomes the secretary and acting deputy chairman of the Revolutionary Command Council.
+Hussein becomes the secretary and acting deputy chairman of the Revolutionary Command Council.

 October 1973 - Iraq fights Israel in the Yom Kippur war.

-March 6, 1975 - Saddam Hussein and Shah Mohammed Reza Pahlavi of Iran meet to discuss a treaty.
+March 6, 1975 - Hussein and Shah Mohammed Reza Pahlavi of Iran meet to discuss a treaty.
 The Algiers Accord is signed by both countries later in the year.

 October 1978 - At the Shah's insistence, Hussein expels Ayatollah Ruhollah Khomeini from Iraq, where he has been in exile for 13 years.